NickMele/canard/README.md

 loading the ability for the User model and then applying the abilities for each of the current user's roles.

-If there is no user (i.e. logged out), Canard creates a guest and looks for a guest ability to apply:
+If there is no user (i.e. logged out), Canard creates a anonymous and looks for a anonymous ability to apply:

-    $ rails g canard:ability guest can:create:user
+    $ rails g canard:ability anonymous can:create:user

 This would generate a signup ability for a user who was not logged in.